AARP Eye Center

 How do I return my completed ballot?

 Place your completed ballot in the smaller ballot affidavit envelope and seal it.
 Fill out and sign the affidavit flap, which must be attached to the ballot envelope.
-You’ll also need a witness to sign, and if you received assistance, the person who helped you must sign as well.
+You’ll need a witness to sign, and if you received assistance, the person who helped you must sign as well.

 - By mail: Mail your completed ballot with proper postage to your parish registrar of voters.

 - In person: Hand-deliver your ballot to your parish registrar of voters.
-You may also have an immediate family member deliver it for you, but that person will need to sign a statement certifying their relationship to you.
+You may have an immediate family member deliver it for you, but that person will need to sign a statement certifying their relationship to you.

 Can I vote in person before Election Day?